Coursesuite/courseassembler.com/public/docs/02.choose-design/02.cusomise-presets/docs.md

 ###FLOATINGNAV

-Left and Right navigation controls that float about halfway down the page in the Dock layout
+Left and Right navigation controls that float about halfway down the page in the Dock layout.
+To enable floating nav ensure you add 'floatingnav' to the ICONS section.

 *background* : `transparent`